drscotthawley/NASH_time_align/README.md

 ## Model Design Ideas

 ### Architecture(s)?
 Use whatever models people think would be best (e.g. Steinmetz's micro-tcn or steerable-nafx, or others).
+SignalTrain is "old" and won't work with latest library version, but I could perhaps update it to use for comparison; there will be probably be noise though.

 ### Channels?
 Multi-channel audio strongly preferred.
 Mono-only is useful, but true drum editing requires 5+ input channels.
 Multi-channel would also allow positional encoding and/or a "metronome track".